 - Millions of subscriptions happen each day.
 The number of people subscribing daily is up more than 3x since last year, and the number of daily subscriptions is up more than 4x since last year

-- YouTube is available on Hundreds of Millions of Millions of devices
+- YouTube is available on Hundreds of Millions of devices

-The above three points tell us clearly that quality video content is the way forward for any blogger, media house.
+The above three points tell us clearly that quality video content is the way forward for any blogger or media house.

-For any movement or social group it becomes even more important to create only quality content for their channel.
+For any movement or social group, it becomes even more important to create quality content for their channel.

 I will take the example of men’s movement in India to illustrate this.

-When this movement talks about all issues related to men then they need to have a strong YouTube channel catering only for men.
-This channel needs to take up any issue / event related to men.
+When this movement talks about all issues related to men then they need to have a strong YouTube channel catering only to men.
+This channel needs to take up any issue/event related to men.

-The ideas can be a lot and the execution is difficult for any one person to continue.
+There may be more innovative ideas but the execution of each idea is difficult for any one person to execute.
 Hence it is important for the activists to collaborate at national and even at international level.

 For collaboration, this movement may consider having teams of content editors, video editors and moderators for the channel.
 Everyone may be given the power of creating content and then the team produce the final video for the channel.
-Achieving this at individual level for any blogger is not possible because the subjects are so varied and the expertise needed to tap is so vast and so wide spread.
-It cuts across geographies and languages.
+Achieving this at the individual level is not possible for any blogger, because the subjects are varied and the expertise needed is also vast.
+Obtaining MRM knowledge is difficult anyways.

-When collaboration becomes the only way out for this, activists may not have a choice here.
-Benefits will be many.
-For example, every week there may be so many different events (both at national and local levels) happening that is of concern to men.
-With people from all over the country talking about them will make the group address all issues that they want.
-At current level, with individual bloggers failing to do so in a timely manner keeps many issues un-addressed.
+When collaboration becomes the only way of being a successful vlogger, activists may not have a choice here.
+Benefits of such collaboration will be many.
+For example, every week there may be different events (both at national and local levels) for men and such a channel would need to cater to all those.
+With people from all over the country talking about them, will make the group address all relevant issues.
+At the current level, with individual bloggers failing to do so in a timely manner keeps many issues unaddressed.

-For example, in a video on weekly updates with news items from that week, this group can discuss each issue in a five minute video and give their viewpoint.
+For example, in a video on weekly updates of MRM news, this group can discuss each issue in a five-minute video and give their viewpoint.
 This will ensure all issues are addressed by the forum.

-Video blogging is a great challenge for individual bloggers unless one is equipped with the right tools and know-how.
-Hence, in near future we may see the need of bloggers’ collaboration coming up.
-It will be a huge change in blogging world and anyone who cannot adapt to this change may face an early extinction.
+Video blogging is a great challenge for individual bloggers unless one is equipped with the right tools and knowledge.
+Hence, in near future, we may see the need for bloggers’ collaboration coming up.
+It will be a huge change in the blogging world and anyone who cannot adapt to this change may face an early extinction.